What is hazardous waste?

 Reduce the HHW in your home

 The best precautions a person can take to feel secure is to do something about reducing the levels of household waste in his home.
-On first place, purchase only the exact amounts of what you need, calculate this before you go shopping for potential toxic items otherwise you’ll live in a home that is more harmful than a nuclear factory.
+First, to purchase only the exact amounts of what you need, calculate this before you go shopping for potential toxic items otherwise you’ll live in a home that is more harmful than a nuclear factory.

 Participate in local hazardous waste collection programme around you.
 Whenever you produce some sort of leftovers from hazardous products do not stack them somewhere in your home.
 Instead, periodically get rid of it with the help of the collection programme you’ve got involved.
 If there isn’t anything like that, contact your city’s public works department for more information regarding the dangerous waste.